-See photographer Johan Bävman's world renowned collection in Skarhult's newly opened exhibition venue.
-Open between the 19th of May - 14th of October 2018.
+During summer 2018 the photographer Johan Bävman's world renowned collection Swedish Dad´s was shown in Skarhult's newly opened exhibition venue.

 Sweden has one of the world's most generous parental leave insurances.
 480 days payed.
 90 days is supposed to be used by the father.
 Despite this, only a fraction of the country's dads choose to use it.
 Swedish Dads is based on 45 portraits on dads on parental leave who chose to stay at home with their children for at least six months.